Hoon Laws in Australia

 Aside from the possibility of a vehicle being temporarily impounded, drivers who commit hooning offences will face a mandatory period of suspension or disqualification from driving, as well as financial penalties and/or jail.
 The length of suspension from driving increases depending on whether the offender has been found guilty of previous offences.

 For example, in Western Australia, a hooning driver faces six months’ suspension for a first offence, twelve months for a second offence, and life disqualification for a third.
 In South Australia, however, a first offence will result in up to six months’ disqualification from driving, and a second or subsequent offence two years’ disqualification.

-Fines are expressed in “penalty units”, which vary from State to State and in many States will also increase on a yearly basis.
+Fines are expressed in penalty units, which vary from state to state and increase on a yearly basis.